redgabri/ShadedVelocity/README.md

 Feel free to fork the plugin without credits, idc

-The plugin use a service called bStats to track the number of servers using the plguin!
+The plugin use a service called bStats to track the number of servers using the plugin!